Braess' Paradoxes in Coupled Power and Transportation Systems: Occurrence of Braess' Paradoxes

-Similar to the example in \S\ref{sec:2x2:unc}, the transportation system consists of one origin and two substitutable destinations.
-The destinations are connected to charging stations which are connected to two different buses (buses 1 and 2) in a 3-Bus power network.
-As before, we assume $\bm \beta = \mathbf{0}$ and consider only linear travel costs.
-The UE condition is identical to \eqref{eq:2bus:eq}.
-Throughout this section, we assume the shift-factor matrix $\mathbf{H}$ to be

-which corresponds to some susceptance values of the power lines.
-The economic dispatch problem for the 3-Bus power network \red{can be equivalently written as:}

-where we assume $\bm \mu = \mathbf{0}$ (i.e. the generation cost is purely quadratic), $f_\ell$ denotes the power flow between three buses with positive direction indicated in Figure \ref{fig:3-bus_2-route}, and $\bar f_\ell$ is flow capacity for the $\ell$-th line in both positive and negative flow directions (note that here we have deviated from our notation in \eqref{eq:economic_dispatch} slightly to simplify the exposition).
+The destinations are \jqe{co-located with} charging stations connecting to two different buses (buses 1 and 2) in a 3-Bus power network.
+We assume $\bm \beta = \mathbf{0}$ and consider only linear travel costs, and the UE condition is identical to \eqref{eq:2bus:eq}.
+We assume $\bm \mu = \mathbf{0}$, $f_\ell$ denotes the power flow between three buses with positive direction indicated in Fig. \ref{fig:3-bus_2-route}, and $\bar f_\ell$ is flow capacity for the $\ell$-th line (note that here we have deviated from our notation in \eqref{eq:economic_dispatch} slightly to simplify the exposition).
+We can in fact analytically solve for GUE given any power system congestion pattern; see Section~\ref{apd:auxiliary_results} for the analytical expressions.
+Without loss of generality, \mh{to show PBP, we assume we change $\bar f_3$, and to show TBP, we assume we change $\alpha_1$.} \mh{We summarize main results of this section in Theorem \ref{thm:3by2_summary}.

-\mh{Combining the UE equations given the charging prices~\eqref{eq:2bus:eq} and the economic dispatch problem~\eqref{eq:ed:3bus}, we can in fact analytically solve for GUE given any power system congestion pattern.
-For instance, when line congestion pattern is $f_1 = \bar f_1$ and $f_3 = \bar f_3$ (i.e., line 1 and line 3 are congested in the positive direction), we have

-}Without loss of generality, \mh{to show PBP, we assume we change $\bar f_3$, and to show TBP, we assume we change $\alpha_1$.}